Steamship board votes to temporarily drop standby line

 This means the regular standby line accessible to all, used frequently by visitors and Islanders, will be going away.

-“So, Billy Joe from New York City who doesn’t live on the Island, has no reservation, they will not be able to sit on the property without anything,” Steamship Authority shoreside operations director Allison Fletcher said.
+“So, Billy Joe from New York City who doesn’t live on the Island, has no reservation, they will not be able to sit on the property without anything,” Steamship Authority shoreside operations director Alison Fletcher said.
 “They would have to go somewhere and physically try to call reservations if they’re open, go to the ticket office, or go online to make a reservation if there’s anything available.”

 The Blue Line is only for Islanders with preferred and excursion accounts.
 It used to be available just on reservation-only days, but will now be open seven days a week under the trial period.